bvarg0613/LIDAR-Camera-Pointcloud-Colorization/README.md

 ![Ouster connection screen](ouster_connection.png)

-If the LIDAR does not seem to connect, it is recommended to change the ethernet connection to "link local" as opposed to manual or DHCP.
+If the LIDAR does not seem to connect, it is recommended to change the ethernet connection to "link local" as opposed to manual or automatic.
 Refer to https://static.ouster.dev/sensor-docs/image_route1/image_route2/networking_guide/networking_guide.html#linux for more information on connecting your Ouster.

 ## Step 2: Install Ouster_ROS and LiDARSLAM Drivers